 Photo credit: NGO Platform for Social Action

-The next stage for the project promoters, who bring together a network comprising around 15 000 volunteers, involves several strands:
+These are the next stages for the project promoters, who bring together a network comprising of around 15 000 volunteers:

 - creation of a network of ‘Reconoce organisations’ aiming to gain recognition of volunteering experience

 - development of a campaign to raise awareness amongst employers of the skills and experience developed through volunteering

 - organisation of a series of roundtables for representatives from government and youth organisations as a first step to kick start an official procedure to gain formal recognition of volunteers’ professional skills